hellf17/clinical-corvus/Clinical Corvus Development Plan.md

     - [ ] Metacognição
     - [ ] SNAAPS
 - [ ] Finalize Analysis and Insights features in 'frontend/src/app/analysis' and other related files
-- [ ] Develop doctor dashboard and patients page
+- [ ] Develop doctor dashboard with patients page
+- [ ] Implement safety measures for all API flows
 - [ ] Implement DB, Vectors and KG storage
 - [ ] Migrate core AI frameworks to Langroid and Marker (see README)
 - [ ] Implement autonomous agent for research module with access to all research features